Data Querying & Management

-- Both Mendix Studio Pro and Mendix Studio offer visual ways to specify your query needs via an expression editor
+- Mendix Studio Pro offers visual ways to specify your query needs via an expression editor

 The Mendix Platform provides a lot of optimization out of the box.
 For example, when retrieving data for your pages through XPath, Mendix will automatically retrieve all the related information used on the page in one go.
 A concept called schemas is used for this.
 A schema tells the data retrieval component to not only retrieve a specific set of objects from the database, but to include specific associated entities in the result as well.

 Besides optimized queries, Mendix also optimizes to avoid the need to query.
 This is done, for example, in the web client where objects are cached and reused through multiple pages.
 Another optimization made in the Mendix Runtime uses knowledge of the page structure to determine if objects need to be sent from the Runtime to the client at all.

 In addition to these out-of-the-box optimizations, there are a number of steps you can take to optimize your queries: